Home > Camping

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-While there are a million ways to camp and as many tools for the job, there is a solid case to be made for keeping things simple with a classic camp hatchet.
-Lightweight, capable, and just dang fun to swing, camping hatchets are versatile tools for outdoor adventures, and we’ve swung the best of them to stock your kit with.
+While there are a million ways to camp and as many tools for the job, there is a solid case for keeping things simple with a classic camp hatchet.
+Lightweight, capable, and just dang fun to swing, the best camping hatchets are versatile tools for outdoor adventures, and we’ve swung the most worthy of stocking your kit.

-Whether you need a tool to pound tent stakes, split wood, or are looking for a survival hatchet in case of emergency, take a look at our list of the best camping hatchets of 2024 before making your purchase.
-Our experts have been whittling, chopping, and splitting since 2021, and have tested more than 25 different hatchets across the backwoods of the U.S.
+Whether you need a tool to pound tent stakes or split wood, take a look at our list before making your decision.
+There are perfect all-around choppers like our top pick, the Fiskars Norden N7, as well as cheaper options to chuck in your truck kit, like the Fiskars X7.
+Our experts have been whittling, chopping, and splitting for half a decade now, and have tested more than 25 different hatchets across the backwoods of the U.S.

 And we’re not just talking wall hangers here, either.
-Every hatchet is put through our rigorous testing regiment in order to test its ability to process wood, do fine work while carving, clear trail, and be a backcountry companion.
-We feel confident in every one of the tools below, and they’ve earned their spot on the list.
+Every hatchet is put through our rigorous testing regiment in order to test its ability to process wood, do fine work while carving, clear trails, and be a backcountry companion.
+Our experts are backcountry trail crew leaders, blade-industry old hands, and just everyday outdoors folk, and we feel confident in every one of the tools below.

-If this will be your first camping hatchet, visit our buyer’s guide and FAQ below to learn more.
-For a quick rundown of prices and specifications, check out our comparison chart.
+If this will be your first camping hatchet, visit our Buyer’s Guide and Price & Value sections below to learn more.
+For a quick rundown of specifications, check out our Comparison Chart.
 Otherwise, saddle up and read on.

 The Best Camping Hatchets of 2024